ForTheWinn/public-contracts/README.md

-# public-contracts
+# Forthewin public smart contracts

+Our very smart contracts are in a private repo.
+This public smart contracts are released because it has deployed on mainnet.

 ## FTWSmithNep17
-Forthewin Smith uses this contract to help deploying NEP-17 contract inside Smith smart contract.
+FTWSmith uses FTWSmithNep17 contract.
+Deployer can use this contract when they need to update their contracts.

 ## FTWSmithNep11
-The Smith uses this contract for NEP-11 deploying.
+FTWSmith uses this contract for NEP-11 deploying.